 Jenny White is a writer and a social anthropologist.
 Her first novel, The Sultan’s Seal, was published in 2006 (W. W. Norton).
-It was translated into fourteen languages and is available as a paperback and audiobook.
+It was translated into fourteen languages.
 Booklist named it one of the top ten first novels of 2006 and one of the top ten historical novels of 2006.
 It was shortlisted for the 2006 Ellis Peters Historical Crime Award.
 The sequel, The Abyssinian Proof, was published in February 2008 (W. W. Norton) and a third Kamil Pasha novel, The Winter Thief, in 2010.
-Her latest book, a graphic novel about Turkey's civil war in the 1970s, Turkish Kaleidoscope, will be published on May 4, 2021, by Princeton University Press.
+Her latest book, a graphic novel about Turkey's civil war in the 1970s, Turkish Kaleidoscope, was published in May 2021, by Princeton University Press.

 She was born in southern Germany and emigrated with her mother to the United States at the age of seven.
 They lived in New Rochelle, NY, where she learned English and attended grammar and high school.
 She studied at Lehman College in the Bronx, part of the City University of New York that had been set up for immigrant children.
 Working her way through school, she held a variety of jobs.
 At various times, she has been a bookkeeper, librarian, file clerk, language teacher, receptionist, patient associate in a clinic, copyeditor, research assistant, teaching assistant, tour coordinator, professor, and now novelist.
 While at Lehman College, she studied abroad in Germany, where she first met people from Turkey, from which sprang a lifelong interest.
 After finishing college, she traveled to Turkey and stayed for three years, eventually earning a Master’s degree in psychology from Hacettepe University in Ankara.
 After working for a couple of years in Montana, she moved to Texas to begin graduate work in anthropology, specializing in Turkey.
 She received her Ph.D. in anthropology from the University of Texas at Austin.